 Results from local (i.e., Mine-specific) and regional collaborative monitoring programs are used to provide feedback to Diavik mine operations to determine if the objectives are being met (Figure 2.1-1).
 Modification and/or implementation of additional mitigation may be required as determined through monitoring results and the adaptive management process.
 Similarly, changes to the objectives and/or study methods for local and regional monitoring programs may be required if it is determined that the measurement indicator for the associated effects pathway has a low sensitivity to detect Mine-related changes or that the scale of the response does not match the objective.
-For example, long-term monitoring of caribou distribution by aerial survey methods recently demonstrated that caribou distribution is explained more by habitat availability than mine-related effects (Golder 2020b) so zone of influence (ZOI) monitoring using aerial surveys was discontinued.
+For example, long-term monitoring of caribou distribution by aerial survey methods recently demonstrated that caribou distribution is explained more by habitat availability than mine-related effects (Golder 2020b) so zone of influence (ZOI) monitoring using aerial surveys will discontinue and an accepted alternate method will be applied (GNWT-ZOITTG 2015).